Safe Charging Stations in Public Spaces

-It is important that electrical equipment in public places is safe.
-That is why the grid operators set certain requirements for equipment and installations that are connected to the public electricity grid.
-This applies to, for example, parking meters, public lighting and therefore also charging stations.
+It is crucial that electrical equipment in public spaces is safe.
+Therefore, grid operators impose specific requirements on devices and installations connected to the public electricity grid.
+This applies to items such as parking meters, public lighting, and, consequently, charging stations.

-Before charging stations can be placed in the public domain, they are therefore inspected.
-This way everyone can be sure that charging stations meet the safety standard and function optimally.
-At the bottom of this page you will find the charging stations that are currently approved.
+Before charging stations can be installed in the public domain, they undergo inspections.
+This ensures that everyone can be certain that charging stations meet safety standards and function optimally.
+At the bottom of this page, you will find the charging stations that are currently approved.

-The document ‘Connection specifications for charging objects 3x25A – 3x80A’ (downloadable at the bottom of this page, also in English) forms the basis on which the inspection service inspects the grid operator’s part of new charging objects models for admission to the electricity grid.
-The inspection service is coordinated from ElaadNL and the inspection is performed by experts from the collaborating network operators.
-The requirements have been drawn up in such a way that a safe and reliable connection to the public electricity grid is guaranteed.
+The document ‘Connection Requirements for 3x25A – 3x80A‘ (available for download at the bottom of this paragraph, also in English) forms the basis for the inspection service to assess the grid operator’s part of new models of charging objects for admission to the electricity grid.
+The inspection service is coordinated by ElaadNL, and the inspection is carried out by experts from collaborating grid operators.
+The requirements are formulated in such a way that a safe and reliable connection to the public electricity grid is guaranteed.

-The development of these specifications is an important step towards further standardization of the technology in charging objects.
+The development of these specifications is an important step towards further standardization of technology in charging objects.
 The document is primarily intended for producers of these charging objects.
-The advantage for charge point producers and parties that put charge points on the market is that the grid manager part of a charge point only needs to be inspected once and can then be used throughout the Netherlands in all service areas of the different grid managers.
+The advantage for charging object producers and parties introducing charging objects to the market is that the grid operator’s part of a charging object only needs to be inspected once and can then be used throughout the Netherlands in all service areas of the various grid operators.

-An important condition is that a smart meter is placed in the charging objects.
-This smart meter makes it possible to read and exchange measurement data remotely.
-To substantiate this connectivity, we request that a connectivity test be performed in the current Connection Specifications, in which a maximum damping is set for the housing.
-The connection specifications are also suitable for heavier connections, up to 3x80A.
-This forms the basis for faster charging, which is in line with the trend of new electric cars entering the market.
-The publications are more widely applicable than just charging stations.
-They are also suitable for other charging objects such as charging lanterns.
+An important condition is that a smart meter is installed in the charging objects.
+This smart meter enables remote reading and exchange of meter data.
+To support this connectivity, we request a connectivity test in the current Connection Requirements, with a maximum attenuation specified for the enclosure.
+The Connection Requirements are also suitable for heavier connections, up to 3x80A.
+This forms the basis for faster charging, aligning with the trend of new electric cars entering the market.
+The publications have a broader applicability than just charging stations; they are also suitable for other charging objects such as charging lanterns.

-Charging stations and lampposts both require a connection to the energy grid, but they also both have their own specific properties.
+Charging stations and light poles both require a connection to the energy grid, but they each have their own specific characteristics.
 As a result, there are clear differences between these objects.
-When integrating both into charging light poles, there are a number of points to consider.
-Based on practical examples from previous pilots and future developments, the charging light mast information sheet discusses the differences and offers important points for attention when realizing charging light masts.
+When integrating both into charging light poles, there are several points to consider.
+Based on practical examples from previous pilots and future developments, the information sheet on Charging Light Poles addresses the differences and provides key considerations for the implementation of charging light poles.